USC-NSL/UbiPose/README.md

 ```

 ### Note about running the pipeline
-Running the code for the first time might take significant long time.
-This is because the NVIDIA's TensorRT framework is optimizing the SuperPoint and SuperGlue models in to the TensorRT engines for your GPU.
-We try to provide the corresponding engine files, but it's up to TensorRT's heuristic to determine if our engine file could run on your GPU hardware.
-It would take up to **30min** (on a CUDA desktop) or **60min** (on a Jetson NX) to finish the conversion.
-After the first run, the program skip the the conversion process in the future run (unless the input sizes changed).
+Running the code for the first time might take a significantly long time.
+This is because the NVIDIA's TensorRT framework optimizes the SuperPoint and SuperGlue models in to the TensorRT engines for your GPU.
+We try to provide the corresponding engine files, but it's up to TensorRT's heuristics to determine if our engine file could run on your GPU hardware.
+It can take up to **30min** (on a CUDA desktop) or **60min** (on a Jetson NX) to finish the conversion.
+After the first run, the program skips the the conversion process in future runs (unless the input sizes change).

 ## Evaluation